 Elizabeth thrived and was a student at the school for the next 12 years.
 The relationship between Elizabeth and the school proved to be formative in defining its mission.
-The faculty became passionately committed to educating all children – regardless of their personal strengths and weaknesses – using the Montessori Method.
-Furthermore, inclusion became a basic tenet of the school.
+The faculty became passionately committed to educating children – regardless of their personal strengths and weaknesses – using the Montessori Method.
+Furthermore, inclusion became a basic tenet of the school, still practiced today.